mongodb/leafygreen-ui/packages/side-nav/UPGRADE.md

 ## Showing elements when navigation is collapsed

 You may have noticed that you're able to display items in the side navigation when it's closed!
 This is done automatically when supplying a glyph to the side navigation group (`SideNavGroup`) or a side navigation item (`SideNavItem`).
 You can also do this manually for other items using our `CollapsedSideNavItem` component.

+## Z-Index

+The navigation is position relative, so it may appear above non-static positioned elements that don't have a z-index applied.
+Be sure to test that the navigation doesn't appear above elements like modals when in use.